runeanielsen/notes/kubernetes/kubernetes.md

 * In - Labels value mustmatch one of the specified values.

-* NotIN - Labels value must not match any of the specified values.
+* NotIn - Labels value must not match any of the specified values.

 * Exists - Pod must include a label with the specified key (the value isn't important).
 When using this operator, you shouldn't specify the 'values' field.